ArnauAsole/S1.05.JavaUtils.Lv2/README.md

 This is a console-based Java utility project meant for local execution in your IDE.
 No deployment is required.

 🤝 Acknowledgements
-Special thanks to the contributors: Arnau, Adrià, Ignasi, Ana, Alejandro
+Special thanks to the contributors: Arnau, Adrià, Ignasi, Ana, Alejandro and Marc